A List Of Rules For Nurses… From 1887

 Some things never change, and some have changed A LOT in the last 130 years.
 What old rule stood out to you the most?

 Are you a Nurse who is starting up your own business?
-Get in touch with Scrubs Magazine’s very own SEO Company and get your brand to the top of Page 1 of Google.
+Get in touch with Scrubs Magazine’s very own SEO Company in San Diego and get your brand to the top of Page 1 of Google.
 Drive more traffic, and make more sales.
-Click here to learn more.
+Click to learn more.